DreymaR/BigBagKbdTrixPKL/Layouts/Gralmak/README.md

 - It's easier to learn for someone coming from QWERTY, Colemak, and other layouts that leave the symbol keys unchanged.
 - In this capacity, it can also be a stepping-stone to full Graphite or Gallium!
 Learn Gralmak first, then decide whether to proceed.
 - This incurs some worse punctuation bigrams.
 Since I use my thumb [CoDeKey][CoDeKy] for most punctuation, I don't care.
-- If you don't use punctuation solutions, you may modify Gralmak with a Sym ergo mod instead; see below.
+- If you don't use punctuation solutions, you may modify Gralmak with symbol ergo mods; see the [Gralmak readme][Gralmk].
 <br>

 - This layout manages to satisfy newer analyzers and still keep some similarity to well-known layouts like Colemak.